Jackgreen

 Jackgreen Energy was an Australian electricity retailer.
 Before the company collapsed in late 2009, it was Australia's largest specialist renewable energy retailer, with around 100 employees, and 75,000 customers.
 In 2007 Jackgreen purchased Easy Being Green, a carbon offset program.
 Jackgreen was suspended from the National Electricity Market on 18 December 2009 by the independent market operator.
 Before its collapse, Jackgreen's products incorporated a percentage component of green energy, ranging between 10% and 100%.

-Early years
+History

 Jackgreen was incorporated in June 2001.
 It was granted a New South Wales Retail License in March 2002 and became a National Electricity Market Code Participant in January 2004.
 In June 2005, it became a member of the Electricity & Water Ombudsman NSW (EWON) scheme.

 The key people behind Jackgreen were Andrew Randall, John Smith and Peter Vines.
 When Smith retired, he handed control to Greg Martin, formerly the CEO of AGl Limited.

 Andrew Randall was Jackgreen's only Managing Director and reigned over the company until he was removed by Greg Martin who over the next 6 months saw the placed into receivership by an attack from NSW retailers seeking to regain JGL customers via the courts.